alankrantas/micropython-BPIBIT/README.md

 print(BPIBIT.temperature(rntc=4700))
 ```

-To set the resistor value in the voltage divider circuit as 4.7KΩ instead of 5.1KΩ (the actual resistor is still 5.1KΩ), which makes the reading higher.
+to set the resistor value in the voltage divider circuit as 4.7KΩ instead of 5.1KΩ (the actual resistor is still 5.1KΩ), which makes the reading higher.

 Or you can simply use <b>BPIBIT.temperatureRaw()</b> (return 0-1023) to get the original analog value.